bagnine/Pnuemonia-image-classification/README.md

 image source: [Hashmi et al., 2020: Efficient Pneumonia Detection in Chest Xray Images Using Deep Transfer Learning](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7345724/#app1-diagnostics-10-00417)

 MobilenetV2 ustilizes [depth-wise convolutions](https://medium.com/@zurister/depth-wise-convolution-and-depth-wise-separable-convolution-37346565d4ec) and linear bottlenecks between convolution blocks to maximise classification on RGB images.
-We selected this archetecture because it had previously been used very effectively in this classfication task, it took the same dimensional input as vgg16 and densenet121 but also it is very lightweight.
+We selected this architecture because it had previously been used effectively in this classfication task, it took the same dimensional input as VGG16 and DenseNet121 but also it is very lightweight.
 Initially being designed to run on mobile devices, we wanted to use a model that, by itself could have accuracy, recall and also run on low powered computers.

 ## Results